confluentinc/jmx-monitoring-stacks/datadog/README.md

 ## Confluent Platform Datadog integration

 Datadog offers a specific integration with Confluent Platform _(no predefined dashboards)_.
-To install the integration follow thew instructions at: https://docs.datadoghq.com/integrations/confluent_platform/
+To install the integration follow the instructions at: https://docs.datadoghq.com/integrations/confluent_platform/